McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 - search popup: `disableSearchIndex=true`
 - dedicated search page: `disableSearchPage=true`

-By default the following files will be created for each level, relative to each languages home page but can be overwritten:
+By default the following files will be created, relative to each languages home page but can be overwritten:

 - search popup: `searchindex.js`, configured by `searchIndexURL`
 - dedicated search page: either `/search.html` or `search/index.html` depending on your settings for `uglyURLs`, configured by `searchPageURL`